filipovskii/filipovskii.github.io/src/contents/articles/code-quality-metrics/index.md

 in alphabetical order and tell what is that *100 lines of code block* doing just by looking at it for 5 secs.

 I can't.
-This things matter to me:
+These things matter to me:

-* Actual size of code Number of levels of abstraction Number of condition
+* Actual size of code

+* Number of levels of abstraction

+* Number of condition operators

-* operators Presence of naming conventions Number of third party libraries
+* Presence of naming conventions

+* Number of third party libraries used

-* used A lot more..
+* A lot more..

 Looking at code I ask myself: